Policies and Guidelines

 • Guest court bookings may include up to 3 guests

-• The fee per guest is $10 per guest booking and the guest fees must be paid by the sponsoring member via credit card through CourtReserve
+• The fee per guest is $10 (plus any applicable taxes) per guest booking and the guest fees must be paid by the sponsoring member via credit card through CourtReserve

 • The sponsoring member and their guest(s) may use empty courts for drop-in play (subject to the Court Use Policy) at any other time on the same day as their guest court booking, at no extra cost.
 The sponsoring member is not required to play on the same drop-in court as their guest(s), but all guests must have a sponsoring member in attendance at the facility